lidofinance/uni-v3-liquidity-provider/README.md

 ## Deployment
 Script `scripts/deploy.py` deploys the contract and sets multisig address as contract address.
 All the parameters and multisig address is taken from `config.py`

-    brownie run scripts/deploy.py main <brownie account id> --network <target network>
+    brownie run scripts/deploy.py main <brownie account id> <priority_fee, eg "2 wei"> <max_fee, eg "300 gwei"> --network <target network>

 ## Acceptance test
-Is supposed to be run right after the deployment.
+Is supposed to be run twice:

-    TODO (run on fork)
+- after the deployment and seeding the contract with needed amount of ether;

+        brownie run scripts/acceptance_test.py main --network development

+- after providing the liquidity for the pool

+        brownie run scripts/acceptance_test.py main <token_id> <liquidity> --network development

+    where `<token_id>` and `<liquidity>` are to be taken from event `LiquidityProvided` created during liquidity provision

 ## Seed the liquidity
 Script `scripts/mint.py` calls contract's `mint()` with parameters specified in `config.py`.